Whiffer/SwiftUI-Core-Data-Test/README.md

 It also demonstrates how to create a custom ToggleStyle to use instead of the Default Switch ToggleStyle.
 Selecting Items is only allowed in Edit mode, which also exposes several commands when active.

+Tab 5: Demonstrates how to use a SearchBar with the CoreDataDataSource Added a new method to load the data source using an NSPredicate to supply data to a ForEach List.
+Created a UIViewRepresentable SearchBar that accepts the search text and returns a new NSPredicate back to the SwiftUI view after each keystroke.

 =======================

 CREDITS: